 WHEREAS, these therapies substantially increase the quality of life, extend life expectancy, and improve patient outcomes for an estimated 2,500 Virginians; and

-WHEREAS, each year, approximately 13,000 pregnant women in Virginia receive a plasma protein therapy to protect mother and baby from complications due to incompatible blood types; and
+WHEREAS, each year, an estimated 13,000 pregnant women in Virginia receive a plasma protein therapy to protect mother and baby from complications due to incompatible blood types; and

-WHEREAS, there are more than 17 plasma donation centers in the Commonwealth of Virginia certified under the International Quality Plasma Program, where healthy and committed donors provide plasma that is used to manufacture high-impact, life-saving therapies; and
+WHEREAS, there are 18 plasma donation centers in the Commonwealth of Virginia certified under the International Quality Plasma Program, where healthy and committed donors provide plasma that is used to manufacture high-impact, life-saving therapies; and

 WHEREAS, the Commonwealth of Virginia celebrates International Plasma Awareness Week to raise awareness about the importance for source plasma collection;